PhD in Mental Health

 - Statistical Methods for Mental Health

-In addition to these research areas, the department currently has 4 NIH-funded training programs to support pre-doctoral candidates and post-doctoral fellows in the domains on Psychiatric Epidemiology, Children’s Mental Health Services, Drug Dependence Prevention Research, and Aging and Dementia.
+In addition to these research areas, the department currently has four NIH-funded training programs to support pre-doctoral candidates and post-doctoral fellows in the domains on Psychiatric Epidemiology, Global Mental Health, Drug Dependence Prevention Research, and Aging and Dementia.